stanleesocca/Oceanographic-data-analysis/README.md

-A remote for my work in Oceanographic analysis using R programming language
+A remote repo for my work in Oceanographic analysis using R